-How is Fault Determined in a Car Accident in New York
+How is Fault Determined in a Car Accident in Queens

 New York requires car owners to maintain no-fault auto insurance that provides coverage after an accident, regardless of who is responsible for the crash.
 If medical expenses from a car accident exceed what is available from the no-fault insurance policy, a crash victim may have a right to sue the driver responsible for the accident to seek compensation.